 The Program’s curriculum is designed to provide educational and experiential input from a broad range of specialty providers at Largo Medical Center as well as affiliate institutions.
 The curriculum includes a core of didactics, which are modeled after the core competencies.

 Fellows complete a 3 year training program.
-Working hours are generally from 7am to 7pm.
+Working hours are generally from 7:00am – 7:00pm.
 Fellows receive a total of 20 days of paid time off which can be used for vacation, personal needs and holidays.
-Fellows are also allowed a total of 5 days of paid time for conference attendance and other educational needs.

 For more information: